easybuilders/easybuild/docs/Unit-tests.rst

   toolchain name/version)
 * creating an ``EasyBlock`` instance using the parsed easyconfig, to check whether mandatory easyconfig parameters are defined
-* ensuring that all requires patch files are available (right next to the easyconfig file)
+* ensuring that all required patch files are available (right next to the easyconfig file)
 * making sure that the specified sanity check paths adher to the requirements, i.e. only (and both) the ``files``/``dirs`` keys are listed, with the value for either one being non-empty
 * checking for the use of deprecated (or no longer supported) functionality